mariadanieldeepak/wp-categories-metabox-extended/README.txt

 == Installation ==

 1. The easiest way to install the plugin is from "Add New Plugin" screen.
-2. You can also upload the entire `wp-categories-metabox-extended` folder to `/wp-content/plugins/` via FTP/SFTP.
+1. You can also upload the entire `wp-categories-metabox-extended` folder to `/wp-content/plugins/` via FTP/SFTP.

+== Frequently Asked Questions ==

+= Will the Metabox show up on custom Post types? =

+No. WP Categories Metabox Extended shows up only when you add/edit WordPress default Posts.

 == Screenshots ==